kevoree-modeling/tutorial/step1_async/README.md

 }
 ```

-Each query is build using a principle similar to the UNIX PIPE command.
+Each query is built using a principle similar to the UNIX PIPE command.
 Results from a previous step are injected as input of the next step.
 In our queries, steps are chained from **left** to **right** and separated by a **pipe**.
 Therefore, a FILTER_A which extracts data and then applies a filter FILTER_B would be written like this: